ikod/dlang-requests/README.md

 ```

 You can change Request `r`, using Request() getters/setters before you pass it to next handler.
-Authentication methods can be added to library using interceptors and headers injection.
+For example, authentication methods can be added to library using interceptors and headers injection.
-In case of something like cache you can return cached response immediately.
+You can implement some kind of cache and return cached response immediately.

 ### SocketFactory ###